Updated May 2024

 In 2020/21, there were approximately 128.7 thousand hospital admissions for stroke in the UK.*

 Matthew Brown, Senior Legal Executive at Medical Solicitors explains why it is important to act quickly and seek medical attention if you think that you or a loved one is having a stroke.
-He also shares the details of case where he represented a client who was left with permanent paralysis following a delay in the treatment of a stroke whilst they were a patient on an Acute Stroke Ward.
+He also shares the details of two recent cases that Medical Solicitors have represented where clients have been left with permanent injuries due to stroke negligence.

 What is a stroke?